 How many leases a company holds, and what systems are already in place, will determine the time and effort required for implementation.
 Although the adoption timeline has been extended, private companies should remain diligent in assessing the changes and implementation efforts required for adoption.

-With the additional “gift” of time from the FASB, we encourage companies to become familiar with the new requirements, identify the impact, and propose adoption strategies to drive better business decisions.
+We encourage companies to become familiar with the new requirements, identify the impact, and propose adoption strategies to drive better business decisions as soon as possible.
 At MorganFranklin, we have dedicated and experienced professionals who understand the challenges private companies may face in adopting the new standard.
 We can help you to take a thoughtful approach to compliance, which includes a consideration of practical expedients, necessary controls and procedures for sustainable reporting, and the right information to meet disclosure requirements ahead of the adoption deadline.